 A run-hungry Pakistani is born.
 Inzamam-ul-Haq burst onto the scene with a breathtaking 60 off 37 balls in the 1992 World Cup semi-final against New Zealand.
 We've heard all the jokes about weight, and also about his notoriously poor running, but neither of these hampered him while he was compiling 329 against New Zealand in cauldron-like conditions in Lahore in 2002.
 The following year he scored a magnificent unbeaten 138 that gave Pakistan a thrilling one-wicket win against Bangladesh in Multan.
 Inzamam retired in 2007 after captaining Pakistan in a disappointing World Cup, and he finished two runs short of Javed Miandad's record for the highest Test aggregate by a Pakistan batsman.

-The beginning of the longest Test of all.
+The beginning of the longest Test of all, in Durban.
 The famous Timeless Test ended 11 days later - and it was still unresolved, as England had to leave to begin a two-day rail journey back to their ship in Cape Town.
 There were 1981 runs - a Test record - six centuries and two rest days.
 At the end, England were 654 for 5, the highest fourth-innings score in first-class cricket, just 42 short of victory.
 It makes you wonder, though: if the likes of Murali and Warne are lethal on fifth-day wickets, what would they have done on this one?

 England completed a 4-0 series win over South Africa with an easy ten-wicket victory in the fifth Test at St George's Park, Port Elizabeth, in what turned out to be the last Test for almost seven years.
 Five months later, the Great War broke out and there were no more Tests until England met Australia in Sydney on December 17, 1920.